BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/crystal/geometry/setXLength 0.9525 cm
 /gate/crystal/geometry/setYLength 54 cm
 /gate/crystal/geometry/setZLength 40 cm
 /gate/crystal/placement/setTranslation -0.3 0.
-0. cm # relative to center of SPECT head volume
+0. cm # relative to center of cry_cover
 /gate/crystal/vis/setColor yellow
 /gate/crystal/attachCrystalSD
 /gate/crystal/vis/forceSolid
 ```
+`/gate/collimator/attachPhantomSD` means that photon scatter interactions within this volume are recorded.
 The line `/gate/crystal/attachCrystalSD` sets this crystal as a _sensitive detector_ which means that _hits_ in this volume are recorded (see the Digitizer section).

 Next, we will define the collimator.
 These will be the MEGP collimators of the Philips BrightView.
 This is defined as a block of lead with an array of hexagonal holes.
 First we define the lead block